Switzerland as an Asset Management Hub

 Further to the reporting requirements outlined under 2.1.4 Disclosure Requirements, foreign retail funds (UCITS) approved by FINMA are subject to a number of reporting obligations, which are the responsibility of the Swiss representative.
-Ordinary amendments to the fund’s documents must be reported to FINMA and, if material, published in Switzerland within 30 days of the relevant changes becoming effective in the home jurisdiction.
+Ordinary amendments to the fund’s documents must be reported to FINMA and, if material, must be published in Switzerland within 30 days of the relevant changes becoming effective in the home jurisdiction.
 For certain corporate actions, specific reporting obligations must be met prior to the effective action.

 Swiss retail funds are mainly established for and purchased by local investors.

-The category typically used for retail investors is securities funds – the Swiss equivalent to UCITS funds – which offer a conservative investment strategy.
+The category typically used for retail investors is securities funds (the Swiss equivalent to UCITS funds), which offer a conservative investment strategy.
 Real estate funds can also be structured as FCPs and SICAVs, which are open to retail investors.
-Finally, open-ended funds in the category of "other funds for traditional investments" are considered to follow strategies that present risks comparable to those of the other retail funds.
+Finally, open-ended funds in the category of “other funds for traditional investments” are considered to follow strategies that present risks comparable to those of the other retail funds.

 Anyone can invest in retail funds in Switzerland; there are no restrictions.

 Securities funds are open-ended collective schemes that invest their assets in securities and comply with the laws of the European Union.
 They may invest in transferable securities issued on a large scale and in non-securitised rights with the same purpose traded on a stock exchange or on another regulated market.
 Permissible investments include securities, derivatives, shares of collective investment schemes, money market instruments and short-term deposits.
 However, precious metals, precious metal certificates, commodities or commodity certificates are prohibited.
 Short selling is not permitted.
-Admissible investment techniques include, within limitations, securities lending, repurchase agreements, credit up to 10% of the net assets, and the pledging and transferring as security of up to 25% of net assets.
+Admissible investment techniques include, with limitations, securities lending, repurchase agreements, credit up to 10% of the net assets, and the pledging and transferring as security of up to 25% of net assets.